MesutUluag/AngularShoppingListAndRecipeProjectFrontend/README.md

 1. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

 2. Project uses firebase for backend functionality.
-This database uses nosql.
+Database uses nosql.
     * If you want to use it with database functionality you should go firebase, create project and create a real-time database.
-    * Base url will be https://recipeandshoppinglistbackend-default-rtdb.firebaseio.com/
+    * Base url will be like https://recipeandshoppinglistbackend-default-rtdb.firebaseio.com/ - you should change base url in accordance with firebase generated url.
+    * Authentication is also uses firebase authentication.
+You should set your rules as below shown example

+           {
+                "rules": {
+                    ".read": "auth!=null",
+                    ".write": "auth!=null",
+                }
+           }

 ## Development server